mfaulise/consulting/content/projects/project3.md

 ## Facebook Group Project

-This project leveraged Facebook groups and allowed them to directly interact with other groups.
-The goal was to give Facebook users a forum for social activism a place to engage in important dialogues.
+This project leveraged Facebook groups and allowed members to interact with rival groups.
+The goal was to give Facebook users a forum for social activism and a place to engage in important dialogues.

 ## Role

-My role to act as a backend developer and help build the APIs, Facebook integrations, and user interactions.
+On this project I was a backend developer.
+I helped build the APIs, Facebook integrations, and user interactions.

 ## Technologies